acuteangel/PROJECT-WARN/README.md

 # PROJECT-WARN

 Project WARN is a turn-based mystery dungeon adventure game.
 It was created with the Unity engine and C#.
 Our game is connected to a Mongo database, allowing for a submission of your end score.
-These scores are hosted on our companion web app.
+These scores are hosted on our companion web app, which can be found at https://project-warn.herokuapp.com.

 ## Download